Frequently Asked Questions

 Services are provided by students under the direct supervision of certified and licensed clinical supervisors.

-Additionally, all education programs are accredited by the National Council for Accreditation of Teacher Education (NCATE).
-The school counseling and community counseling programs in the Department of Counseling and Educational Psychology hold national accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Additionally, the school counseling and clinical mental health counseling programs in the Department of Counseling, Higher Education, and Speech-Language Pathology hold national accreditation from the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 The Speech-Language Pathology program holds national accreditation from the Council on Academic Accreditation (CAA) in Audiology and Speech-Language Pathology of the American Speech, Language, and Hearing Association (ASHA).

 Minimum fees for services are charged to offset operational costs and are significantly lower than the fees currently being charged by the private sector.
 You should receive notice of your fees before services are provided.
-We accept payment by check or cash.
+We accept cash, check, or credit card.
+We also offer online payment via our West Georgia Mall payment portal.
 Fees are due by midterm of each semester.
 Clients will not be scheduled for services with an outstanding balance.
 Clients with limited payment sources may apply for supplemental scholarships.
 Applications for the CCC Scholarships are available at the front desk.
 Please, contact the CCC for more information.

 The University of West Georgia Comprehensive Community Clinic follows the University calendar for scheduled therapy/tutoring sessions.
 The clinic is in session only when classes are being held.
 Services are typically not offered in the months of May and December.